harshasrisri/slice/README.md

 * Doesn't have a bytes/chars mode of operation
 * Omits lines not containing a delimiter
 * Uses space as the delimiter(IFS) and the separator(OFS)
+* Trailing separators in input are not included in output

 ## Usage